 Fajer Abdulrahman Mohamed Al Jasmi has an M.A. in Human Rights from University College London and a B.A in International Relations from Webster University, Geneva.

-Fajer has attained certificates and qualifications from the UN, UNHCR and International Centre for Parliamentary Studies.
+Fajer has attained certificates and qualifications from the UN, UNHCR and the International Centre for Parliamentary Studies.

 Seamus Cashman taught in Tanzania and in Ireland before joining Irish University Press as editor.
 He founded Wolfhound Press, a leading literary and cultural publishing house, he remained publisher there until 2001.His poetry collection That Morning will Come: new and selected poems (2007) evokes to issues of justice and memory in Palestine.